acronis/ui-component-library/packages/documentation/styleguide/composable.md

 # Vue 3 Composable Style Guide

-This guide is a comprehensive guide to writing Vue 3 composables.
+This guide is a comprehensive guide to writing Vue 3 composable.
-It covers the best practices, naming conventions, and patterns to follow when writing Vue 3 composables.
+It covers the best practices, naming conventions, and patterns to follow when writing Vue 3 composable.

 Vue 3 composable is a new feature in Vue 3 that allows you to encapsulate and share logic across components.
-Composable is easy to write, maintain test, and reuse.
+That composable is easy to write, maintain test, and reuse.

 ## File names